 - Anna Champneys (Factors affecting the survival and distribution of water shrews)

-Opportunities to carry out postgraduate research towards an MPhil / PhD in the School of Animal, Rural and Environmental Sciences exist, and further information may be obtained from the NTU Graduate School.
+Opportunities to carry out postgraduate research towards an MPhil / PhD in the School of Animal, Rural and Environmental Sciences exist, and further information may be obtained from the NTU Doctoral School.

 Sponsors and collaborators

 Current and recent research is conducted with the collaboration, funding and / or support of:

 - South Nottinghamshire Ringing Group